mo-shaffei/action-detection-app/README.md

 ## 🚀 About Us <a name="about"></a>
-We are a team studying Communications and Information Engineering at Zewail City of Science and Technology.
+We are a group of students studying Communications and Information Engineering at Zewail City of Science and Technology in the final year.
 This project is our Graduation Project.

 ## Contact <a name="contact"></a>